metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 **Steps to take:**

-Not much you can do here: if you need to sandbox data, [you can't use these databases][unsupported-databases].
+There is not much you can do here: if you need to sandbox data, [you can't use these databases][unsupported-databases].

 ## People can see **columns** they're _not_ supposed to see